-The city of New York has paid out around $138 million in settlements resulting from defective roadways all around the city – mostly due to potholes – over the last six years, a report from CBS2 showed.
+New York has paid out around $138 million in settlements resulting from defective roadways all around the city – mostly due to pothole damage – over the last six years, a report from CBS2 showed.

-The report also stated that the pothole problem has given rise to over 12,000 claims for damage to vehicles and almost 6,000 personal injury lawsuits pending against the city.
-The worst roadways for potholes were cited to be the Brooklyn-Queens expressway, the Grand Central Parkway, and the Belt Parkway.
+The report also stated that the pothole problem had given rise to over 12,000 vehicle damage claims and almost 6,000 personal injury lawsuits pending against the city.
+The worst roadways for potholes were cited to be the Brooklyn-Queens Expressway, the Grand Central Parkway, and the Belt Parkway.

 What Kinds of Problems Do Potholes Cause?

 Potholes can cause various problems, affecting both vehicles and road users.
 Some of the common issues associated with potholes include:

 - Vehicle Damage: Potholes can cause significant damage to vehicles.
 A vehicle hitting a pothole may lead to tire punctures, bent rims, suspension damage, and misalignment issues.
 Repairs for such damages can be expensive and may result in unexpected financial burdens for drivers.